RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/AIServer.md

 **WARNING: This setup is highly experimental and is potentially difficult to set up.**

 The AIServer can serve as a local STT, TTS and LLM provider.
-It is included in the download of our software and can be found in the `aiserver` folder.
-You can run it by double-clicking the `AIServer.exe` file.
+It can be download [here](https://github.com/lucaelin/covas-next-aiserver/releases/).
+Once you have extracted the Zip, you can run it by double-clicking the `AIServer.exe` file.

-LLM support is currently in beta and currently only supports CPU acceleration.
-Please contact us on Discord if you would like to test GPU acceleration.

 *Upsides:*
 - Can be used offline